2nd Infantry Division (United Kingdom): The post-war and Cold War period

 At Poona the division was joined by the 36th Infantry Division.
 In August 1945 the 2nd Division absorbed the 36th Division, and the latter then ceased to exist.
 The 5th Infantry Brigade left the division and was dispatched to Japan as part of the British Commonwealth Occupation Force.
 In November, the 2nd Division arrived in Malaya.
 It occupied Singapore and key locations throughout Malaya in an effort to maintain law and order, which had broken down following the Japanese surrender.
 The division remained in Malaya until 1946, when it was disbanded.
-During this period, the Kohima War Cemetery was established in India and dedicated to the division.

 At the end of the Second World War the UK was allocated an occupation zone in northwest Germany and formed a new British Army of the Rhine (BAOR) to administer its occupation forces.
 The 53rd (Welsh) Infantry Division was part of this army until February 1947.
 At that point it was renumbered as the 2nd Infantry Division.
 Some troops from Malaya, who had been part of the earlier 2nd Division, were shipped to Germany to bring the new division up to strength.
 The division remained part of the BAOR until the 1980s.
 The division was headquartered at Düsseldorf, and later at Bunde.
 In 1958 the "infantry" designation was dropped from the division's title.
-The same year, a memorial to the division's Second World War casualties was installed at the Royal Garrison Church in Aldershot.
+In the early 1960s the division, with its headquarters at Lubbecke, comprised the 6th and 12th Infantry Brigade Groups.

 By the 1970s the UK had to reconcile its decreased resources with its commitments, as well as the increased threat from the Soviet Union.
 The 1975 Mason Review, a Government white paper that outlined a new defence policy, called for BAOR to be restructured.
 This included the elimination of the brigade level of command.
-This political change coincided with a BAOR doctrinal change that had started in the 1960s, and was pioneered by the 1st Division pioneered the change in the early 1970s.
+This political change coincided with a BAOR doctrinal change that had started in the 1960s, and was pioneered by the 1st Division in the early 1970s.
 The restructure increased BAOR to four divisions, for the first time since the end of the 1950s, each composed of two armoured regiments, three mechanised infantry battalions, and two artillery regiments.
 On 1 September 1976, as part of this restructure, the 2nd Division was re-designated as the 2nd Armoured Division.